CICE-Consortium/Icepack/doc/source/user_guide/lg_protocols.rst

 only when certain features are triggered.
 As a general rule, Icepack is aware of only a specific set of tracers and each tracer takes on multiple properties including counts, dependencies (:ref:`pondtr`), and indexing in a broader tracer array.
 The following table summarize the various types of tracers understood by Icepack and lists some of their properties.
-See all :ref:`tab-bio-tracers`.
+See all :ref:`tab-bio-tracer`.

 .. table:: *Tracer Types and Properties*